 Continued from part 3, on the objective grounds for faith

 This objection is, in my view, the least compelling of those I’m going to consider.
-Generally speaking, it focuses on the sincere offer of the gospel—which non-Owenists typically uphold—and tries to show that it forces inconsistency or irrationality on God.
+Generally speaking, it focuses on the sincere offer of salvation—which non-Owenists typically uphold—and tries to show that it forces inconsistency or irrationality on God.
 That is, if salvation is sincerely offered to everyone, then it follows that God must in fact desire the salvation of everyone.
 If he didn’t so desire, then he would be insincere to so offer.

 The upshot is that unlimited satisfaction is said to make God conflicted and irrational—since, as John Owen puts it,